 March 24, 2022

-You maybe new to real estate investing and seeing terms like Gross Square Footage, Net Rentable, NRSF, NSF or GSF on sales brochures, offering memorandums etc. and wondering exactly what those might mean.
+You maybe new to real estate investing and seeing terms like Gross and Net Square Feet, Net Rentable, NRSF, NSF or GSF on sales brochures, offering memorandums etc. and wondering exactly what those might mean.

 Every building can be defined by gross square footage as well as net rentable square footage.
 Gross square footage (GSF) is the total space a building takes up.
 It includes all of the area inside the building including unusable space between walls.